PLAYMAKER PhD RESEARCH

 Why is this Important?

 The book provides numerous definitions of the playmaker based on those provided by experts, yet the consistent theme throughout these definitions is that the playmaker is the player that the team is built around and someone who makes the players around them better.
 It is the playmaker’s understanding of how to create a competitive advantage through utilizing their fellow-players that distinguishes them.
-And this is why my research is focused on the playmaker, and more specifically, what coaches want in this position.
+And this is why Liz Masen’s original research was focused on the playmaker, and more specifically, what coaches want in this position.

 “We spend a disproportionate amount of time trying to grow muscle and increase speed when the payoff would be much greater by focusing on cognitive instructions and decision-making quickness.”